-Acceptance depends on the issuer, the card and your credit score
+Thinking of applying for a card?
+The odds of having your application approved depend on the issuer, the card and your credit score

 While the answer depends largely on your credit score, it gets a bit more complicated, because approval rates also vary by type of card and by individual card issuers’ appetite for new customers.
 Whether you are an established credit card holder or just starting out, we’re going to walk you through how to determine if that new credit card you are eyeing can actually be yours.

 Know your score, know your odds